ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    This works as :tacn:`apply ... in as`  but using ``eapply``.

-.. tacv:: simple apply @term in @ident.
+.. tacv:: simple apply @term in @ident

    This behaves like :tacn:`apply ... in` but it reasons modulo conversion only on subterms that contain no variables to instantiate.
 For instance, if